UWGlaciology/CommunityFirnModel/README.md

 All of the details for a model run are specifed in a .json file; the repository includes example.json.
 The values for each key in the .json file can be altered for a particular model run.
 The model is run from the command line using:

+>>> python main.py example_df.json -n

+or

->>> python main.py example.json
+>>> python main.py example_csv.json -n

+The df version forces the model using climate data stored in a pandas dataframe, while the csv version uses climate data from csv files (old/original behavior, which will continue to be supported).

+Starting with version 3.0.0, the repository also includes a script (run_CFM_example.py) and a jupyter notebook (run_CFM_example_notebook.ipynb) that allow the user to configure and run the CFM from the same script (or notebook).
+They work for example runs or can be edited for a specific use case.

 More details can be found in the full documentation.

 ## Example Runs

+Starting with version 3.0.0, there are two example .json files as well as a new .py script and notebook that can be used to run CFM examples.
+(See previous section, 'Running the CFM'.)
+Further instructions for using run_CFM_example.py are in the script itself.

 The CFMinput_example directory contains example forcing files to run the CFM.
 It includes .csv files and a .pkl file, which contains a pandas dataframe with climate data.
-The source for these forcings is MERRA2 data for Summit, Greenland.
-(72.5 N, -38.75 W).
-I used a simple degree day model to calculate the melt since MERRA2 does not explicitly calculate melt.
+The source for these forcings is MERRA2 data for Summit, Greenland (72.5 N, -38.75 W) or DYE-2 Greenland (66.5 N, -46.25 W).

 The .csv files were created using the data in the .pkl file; effectively I am running RCMpkl_to_spin.py, which returns a dictionary full of arrays of climate variables and saving those arrays as csv files.
 I do this in a jupyter notebook called CFM_create_examples.ipynb.
 I am not including that on the repository but would be happy to share.